jruns/disable-autosuggest/src/README.md

 ## Search Engine Support

+### Bing
+We disable Bing's autocomplete/autosuggest feature by blocking the autocomplete endpoint.

 ### DuckDuckGo
-We disable DuckDuckGo's autocomplete/autosuggest feature by adding the `kac=-1` url parameter to all DuckDuckGo search URLs.
-We also block the DuckDUckGo autocomplete endpoint.
+We disable DuckDuckGo's autocomplete/autosuggest feature by blocking the autocomplete endpoint.

 ### Google
-We disable Google's autocomplete/autosuggest feature on Google search pages.
-We also block the Google search autocomplete endpoint.
+We disable Google's autocomplete/autosuggest feature on Google search pages by blocking the search autocomplete endpoint.
+We also modify the CSS of the search box to round out the input box without the suggestions.

+### Yahoo
+We disable Yahoo's autocomplete/autosuggest feature by blocking the autocomplete endpoint.